How to Color Your Corals

 (Coral Coloration)

 Everyone wants brightly colored corals in their aquarium.
-Quite often corals fade in coloration and maybe even change colors entirely.
-There are several factors that can affect the color of your corals including lighting, trace elements, and nutrients.
+Corals often fade in coloration and change colors entirely.
+Several factors can affect the color of your corals, including lighting, trace elements, and nutrients.

 Proper Expectations